Robert Gehlmann Bone: Early life

 Robert Gehlmann Bone was born in Springfield, Illinois, on June 2, 1906.
 His father, Eugene E. Bone, worked as a court judge in Springfield for many years.
 Robert Bone was educated in the public school system surrounding Springfield, completing his high school education there.
 The Bone family, more famously, neighbored United States' soon-to-be President, Abraham Lincoln.
 Robert's grandparents were familiar with the family and spent time with them during their residency in Springfield.

 Education

 Post-high school, Bone attended the College of Wooster in Wooster, Ohio.
 He pursued a major in history, with a minor in political science.
-He graduated with honors, and later went on to pursue a Master's and PhD program at the University of Illinois at Urbana-Champaign.
+He graduated with honors, and later went on to pursue a Master's and PhD program at the University of Illinois Urbana-Champaign.
 His studies there were momentarily interrupted by his service in the Army Air Corps during World War II, but he later returned to finish his degree in 1932.
 During these years, he traveled the world extensively, seeing parts of Europe, North Africa, and Southwest Asia.
 He lived in both Egypt and France for nearly a year, and gained his first teaching experience in Alexandria, Egypt (at the American School of Alexandria).
 There, he taught both law and English, and eventually became director of their acting classes.